legislation/clml-schema/README.md

 * Change #172208478 Remove CommentaryRef from all structures apart from Pnumber and inline text models

+* Change #172236365 removed from P2, P3, P3group, P4, P5, P6, P7, Tabular and PsubBlock as fragement attributes should not appear here

 ### Version 2.2
 Release date: TBD
 Features and Fixes (TBC):